OH-Blog Logo

 Organization

-Now that you’ve armed yourself with the right ingredients, the next step is making sure you can get to them easily.
-Little things, like making sure you have enough space to prep and store your food and keeping your go-to tools within reaching distance, can make a big difference.
+Now that you’ve armed yourself with the right ingredients, the next step is to ensure you can get to them easily.
+Little things can make a big difference, like having enough space to prep and store your food and keeping your go-to tools within reach.

 Whole wheat quesadilla